 by Stephanie Reid, MD FRCPC

 One or more tumours may be found inside the liver.
 If there is only one tumour, it will be described in your report as solitary.
 If more than one tumour is found, your report will describe the size and location of each tumour.
-More than one tumour increases the tumour stage (see Pathologic stage below) and is associated with a worse prognosis.
+More than one tumour increases the tumour stage (pT) and is associated with a worse prognosis.

 Pathologists use the term tumour extension to describe how far the tumour cells have spread through the bile ducts and liver.
 Tumour extension is also used to describe tumour cells that have spread outside the liver and have entered a nearby organ or tissue (for example, the pancreas or small bowel).
 The spread of tumour cells outside of the bile ducts and into a nearby organ or tissue is called invasion.